 The Audit Committee has established a pre-approval policy, under which the Committee is required to pre-approve all audit and non-audit services performed by First Merchants' independent auditor, in order to assure that the provision of such services does not impair the auditor's independence.
 These services may include audit services, audit-related services, tax services and other services.
 Under this policy, pre-approval is provided for 12 months from the date of pre-approval unless the Committee specifically provides for a different period.
 The policy is detailed as to the particular services or category of services and fee levels that are pre-approved.
 Unless a service or type of service to be provided by the independent auditor has received general pre-approval, it will require specific pre-approval by the Audit Committee.
 The Committee must also approve any proposed services exceeding the pre-approved fee levels.
-The independent auditor is required to provide detailed back-up documentation with respect to each proposed pre-approved service at the time of approval.
-The Audit Committee may delegate pre-approval authority to one or more of its members.
+The independent auditor is required to provide detailed back-up documentation with respect to each proposed pre-approval authority to one or more of its members.
 The member or members to whom such authority has been delegated must report any pre-approval decisions to the Audit Committee at its next scheduled meeting.
-The Audit Committee does not delegate its responsibilities to pre-approve services performed by the independent auditor to management.
+The Audit Committee does not delegate its responsibilities to pre-approve services proved services at the time of the pre-approve services and performed by the independent auditor to management.